Pat and Dandy's Sports Bar and Grill - Bar Rescue Update - Open or Closed?

 With this evidence, he confronted the owners and then shut down the bar service.

-Jon thinks it is a health risk and can’t serve customers.
+Jon thinks it is a health risk and cannot serve customers.

 He lets all the customers know that they must stop drinking and leave.

-The staff now need to clean up and remove the sources of the contamination.
+The staff now needs to clean up and remove the sources of the contamination.

 The next day, they found out Jeremy had stayed all night to clean.